Holistic Human Support Webs – One Community Weekly Progress Update #591

 SOFTWARE PR REVIEW TEAM M-Z

-The PR Review Team’s summary for team members’ names starting with M-Z and covering their work on the Highest Good Network software was managed by Olawunmi “Ola” Ijisesan (Administrative and Management Support), and Samarth Urs (Administrative Assistant and Data Analyst).
-The Highest Good Network software is a foundation of what we’ll be using to measure our results of holistic human support webs.
-This week’s active members of this team were: Ramya Ramasamy (Full Stack Developer), Rishitha Kondabolu (Software Developer), Rohith Gummadi (Software Engineer), Sailavanya Narthu (Software Engineer), Shadhrush Swaroop (Full Stack Software Engineer), Shengwei “Peter” Peng (Software Engineer), Vigneshwar Muriki (Software Engineer), Vijay Anand Pandian (Full Stack Software Engineer), Xiao Wang (Software Engineer), Yiyun Tan (Software Engineer) and Zijie Yu (Software Engineer).
-They reviewed all the Highest Good Network PRs (Pull Requests) shared in this week’s update.
-Learn more about how the Highest Good Network will measure and assist in holistic human support webs in the Highest Good Network open source hub.
-The collage below shows a compilation of the work from this team.
+The PR Review Team’s summary for team members’ names with M-Z and was managed by Olawunmi “Ola” Ijisesan (Administrative and Management Support), and Samarth Urs (Administrative Assistant and Data Analyst).
+Active members were: Nandini Yelmela (Software Engineer), Nathan Hoffman (Software Engineer), Niketha Anand (Software Engineer), Nikhil Pittala (Volunteer Software Engineer), Olga Yudkin (Software Engineer), Ramya Ramasamy (Full Stack Developer), Rishitha Kondabolu (Software Developer), Rohith Gummadi (Software Engineer), Sailavanya Narthu (Software Engineer), Shadhrush Swaroop (Full Stack Software Engineer), Shengwei “Peter” Peng (Software Engineer), Vigneshwar Muriki (Software Engineer), Vijay Anand Pandian (Full Stack Software Engineer), Xiao Wang (Software Engineer), Yiyun Tan (Software Engineer) and Zijie Yu (Software Engineer).
+They reviewed the PRs shared in this week’s update.
+See image below.

 PR, Highest Good Network software, Holistic Human Support Webs, One Community, Weekly Progress Update #591, pull request, PR review, PR review team, software team, software development, Highest Good Network, Highest Good society, One Community, MERN Stack, software engineering, MongoDB, React.js, Node.js, Express.js, open source software